 Each team of 8-10 campers is led by an adult and a college-aged counselor.
 In addition, there are numerous volunteers who assist with patrolling the grounds, distributing snacks, and keeping the camp running smoothly.

-Overnight, professional security staff are available.
+Overnight, professional security staff are on-site.
 A nurse is at camp the entire week as well.
 Two camp directors are on site to coordinate the staff and all programs.